GSA/search.digitalgov.gov/_posts/2013-08-20-site-overview.md

 ## Trending Queries

-Reports on the top 10 changing search terms.
-You'll see a list of up to 10 terms with the greatest gain between yesterday and today.
+If there are any queries that are trending, they'll appear here.
+Reports on up to the top 10 changing search terms with the greatest *gain* between yesterday and today.

 Use this report to identify newly popular terms.
 Create new content or update existing content to ensure it's current, accurate, and complete.

 ## Queries with No Results

 If there are any terms that returned no results, they'll appear here.
+Alerts you to up to the top 10 queries with no results.

 For example, on one agency's website in October 2012, a dozen searches for *frostline* returned no results.
 The frost line&mdash;also known as depth of frost or freezing&mdash;is the depth to which the groundwater in soil is expected to freeze.
 The agency's pages on the topic referred to this concept as *depth of freezing*.